SiteSupra/sitesupra-docs/cookbook/authentication.rst

 .. index::
     single: Authentication

-How to enable authentication on frontend
+How to Enable Authentication on Frontend
 ========================================

-To be written
+..
+TODO To be written